ayrat555/fang/README.md

 *Supports rustc 1.62+*

-2. Create `fang_tasks` table in the Postgres database.
+2. Create the `fang_tasks` table in the Postgres database.
 The migration can be found in [the migrations directory](https://github.com/ayrat555/fang/blob/master/migrations/2022-08-20-151615_create_fang_tasks/up.sql).

 ## Usage

 ### Defining a task

 #### Blocking feature
-Every task should implement `fang::Runnable` trait which is used by `fang` to execute it.
+Every task should implement the `fang::Runnable` trait which is used by `fang` to execute it.

 ```rust
 use fang::Error;